 - The gestation period is 13 months

 The manta ray “pup” grows inside the female manta, and is born live with a wingspan of 2 to 3 feet.

 The most adorable way of describing the pup’s body positioning is as a “manta burrito”.
 Once born, it unrolls its wing and will start swimming and gliding through the ocean for the rest of its life.
-We were able to witness the first months of a manta ray first-hand when Kamala Ray started showing up on our manta ray swims – read more and watch the video here!
+We were able to witness the first months of a manta ray first-hand when Kamala Ray started showing up on our manta ray swims – read more here!

 The Live Birth of a Manta Ray